eddeighton/eg/reference/source/generated/context.rst

 Many
 ====

-`Many Program Source Code <https://github.com/eddeighton/eg/tree/master/tests/reference/aaa_Context/ccc_Allocation/bbb_Many/Many.eg>`_
+`Many Program Source Code <https://github.com/eddeighton/eg/tree/master/tests/reference/aaa_context/ccc_allocation/bbb_many/Many.eg>`_

 -----
-basic
+Basic
 -----

 In order to define a non-singular allocation one must explicitly define a size for the type.
 This size is always relative to the contexts parent so for every instance of the parent there will be that many instances of the type.

 ------------
-intermediate
+Intermediate
 ------------

 In order to define a non-singular allocation one must explicitly define a size for the type.
 This size is always relative to the contexts parent so for every instance of the parent there will be that many instances of the type.